goauthentik/authentik/website/integrations/services/proxmox-ve/index.md

 ## authentik configuration

-1. Navigate to the Admin interface, then click **Providers** to create an OAuth2/OpenID provider with these settings:
+1. In the Admin interface, navigate to **Applications -> Providers** to create an OAuth2/OpenID provider with these settings:

     - **Name:** proxmox
     - **Redirect URI:** `https://proxmox.company:8006` (No trailing slash, include the web interface port)